UK Company Dormant vs Active Status for Non-Residents

 How Banks Interpret Dormancy vs Activity

-Banks do not rely on HMRC definitions alone.
-Instead, they focus on financial behavior, such as
+Banks do not rely solely on HMRC definitions.
+Instead, they focus on financial behavior, for example,

 • Movement of funds